gregarcara/resume/resume.md

   Developing a web application to track student progress and report feedback to the student and/or parent/guardians.

   * Inspired by a need for local ice skating instructors to keep in touch with parents of young students.
 (To relay progress and/or personal notes).
-  * Using to the project to advance my knowledge in Elixir, Phoenix, LiveView, and Alpine.
+  * Using the project to advance my knowledge in Elixir, Phoenix, LiveView, and Alpine.
   * Supports Multi-Tenancy.

 -------